kljensen/yale-class-chat/README.md

 - As a user with Yale CAS credentials I can log in using the Yale CAS system.
 - As a logged in user
-  - my Yale status is recognized: faculty, student, staff, or other.
+  - my Yale status is recognized: faculty, TA, student, staff, or other.
     - This comes from Yale LDAP.
     - My status is persisted in my user model upon